anuvgupta/dash/README.md

 - low priority

 done:
+- filter projects by technology, language, visibility, featured, app domain, application
+    - filter applications by interpreter, status, secure, websocket proxy, host resource, domain
+    - filter resources by provider, type, status, domain, location
+    - filter domains by top level
+- domain desc should be domains subdomains.join(“, “)
+- set project majority for each project: major/flagship (ie pocketjs, blockjs, nestor, audiu, uncurated), minor (like led-lights, tcp-chat, dolphin, messenger, vizioir, moon etc.)
+    - rename majority to flagship?
+- create projects again
+- squash application view into a bar, i have so many apps its hard to understand when they are displayed so big (resource and project sizes are fine, apps are too similar to projects)
 - project management
     - project majority switch
     - project type (library, application, script, static site, other)